Want to Sponsor a Holiday?

 What is pre-pregnancy wellness?

 The term “Pre-pregnancy wellness” is the newest kid on the wellness block.
-Pre-pregnancy wellness is the state of your health immediately before getting pregnant (usually 1 year before) that influences your fertility and the health of your future pregnancy and baby.
+Pre-pregnancy wellness is the state of your health immediately before getting pregnant (usually one year before) that influences your fertility and the health of your future pregnancy and baby.
 Pre-pregnancy wellness status is important for both females and males hoping to conceive.

 When should I get pre-pregnancy testing?

-Who pre-pregnancy tests are for?
+Who are pre-pregnancy tests for?

-Any female or male who desires to become pregnant in the next ~12 months.
+Any female who desires to become pregnant in the next ~12 months.
 Pre-pregnancy tests are relevant for first-time pregnancies as well as subsequent pregnancies.
 In addition, pre-pregnancy tests can be helpful for anyone preparing for an assisted reproductive procedure (e.g., egg freezing, IUI, IVF).

 Are pre-pregnancy tests the same as fertility tests?